 Encryption is a method of making readable information unrecognizable to unauthorized users.

 Windows 10 includes different types of encryption technologies, the Encrypting File System (EFS) and BitLocker Drive Encryption.
 When you encrypt your information, it remains usable even when you share it with other users.
 For Example: If you send an encrypted Word document to a friend, they will need first to decrypt it.

-Note: BitLocker Is not available on window Home and stater editions.
-This Feature Only Included on Professional, Ultimate and Enterprise editions of Microsoft Windows.
+Note: BitLocker Is not available on Windows Home and stater editions.
+This Feature Only Included Professional, Ultimate, and Enterprise editions of Microsoft Windows.

 Currently, there are two types of BitLocker encryption you can use

 - BitLocker Drive Encryption This is a “full-disk encryption” feature that will encrypt an entire drive.
 When the computer boots, the Windows boot loader loads from the System Reserved partition, and the boot loader will prompt you for your unlock method.

 - BitLocker To Go: External drives, such as USB flash drives and external hard drives, can be encrypted with BitLocker To Go.
 You’ll be prompted for your unlock method when you connect the drive to your computer.
 If someone doesn’t have the unlock method, they can’t access the files on the drive.

 - BitLocker Drive Encryption is available only on Windows 10 Pro and Windows 10 Enterprise.